natchuop/robot-map-poisoning-defense/SETUP.md

 - you changed the package install layer in `Dockerfile`
 - Docker cache seems corrupted

-If Docker storage gets too large and you want a clean reset first:
+If Docker storage gets too large and you want a clean reset, always run prune first:

 ```bash
 docker system prune -a --volumes -f